Keep Air Clean

 - Check air quality

-Being active outside can be dangerous-especially for kids and seniors-if the ozone level is high.
-Go to Air Quality Index Forecast page or call 1-800-535-1345 for advisory.
+Being active outside can be dangerous - especially for kids and seniors - if the ozone level is high.
+Go to the Air Quality Index Forecast page or call 1-800-535-1345 for advisories.
+You can also use our interactive map (leaves DEC website) to check the air quality in your area.
 Ozone can cause respiratory problems including coughing, shortness of breath, decreased lung function and increased susceptibility to respiratory infection.

 - Plant trees and enjoy the cleaner air

-Did you know that over a 40-year period, one tree will remove 600 pounds of carbon dioxide, a major greenhouse gas, from the air?
-Plant trees around your property and in the community.
+Did you know that over a 40-year period, one tree will remove 600 pounds of carbon dioxide (CO2), a major greenhouse gas, from the air?
+Plant trees and shrubs to absorb CO2, and grow flowers in your garden and community to enjoy the cleaner air with your family and loved ones.